-- All requests from members of staff should be carried out without argument. - No student should be disrespectful to, or show rudeness towards, anyone in school. - Mobile phones have a crucial role to play in the learning process.
-However, during lessons mobile devices must be turned off and in your bag.
-They may only be taken out when instructed to by a member of staff. - Earphones or charging devices in lesson or anywhere on school site are not permitted.
+- All requests from members of staff should be carried out without argument. - No student should be disrespectful to, or show rudeness towards, anyone in school. - Mobile phones must be turned off and in your bag from the moment you enter our school site, until the end of your school day.
+If a mobile phone is seen, it will be confiscated by a member of staff. - Earphones or charging devices in lesson or anywhere on school site are not permitted.
 If seen they will be confiscated immediately and without exception. - Bullying will not be tolerated.